prof-rossetti/flask-firebase-template-2022/README.md

 ### Firebase Project

-Visit the [Google Firebase Console](https://console.firebase.google.com/) to **create a new Firebase project**.
+Visit the [Google Firebase Console](https://console.firebase.google.com/) to create a new Firebase project.
 When you create the project:

   1. Select the Google Cloud project you just created from the dropdown.
   2. Enable Google Analytics.